401(k) hardship withdrawals: What they are and how they work

 What is a 401(k) hardship withdrawal?

-A 401(k) hardship withdrawal, also called a hardship distribution, is a type of early withdrawal from your 401(k)—meaning a withdrawal you make before you turn 59 1/2.
-These withdrawals must be for specific financial needs.
-And you’re only allowed to withdraw enough money to pay for the financial need and related taxes.
+A 401(k) hardship withdrawal, also called a hardship distribution, is a type of withdrawal from your 401(k).
+These withdrawals must be for specific financial needs, and you’re only allowed to withdraw enough money to pay for the financial need.

 Possible reasons for a 401(k) hardship withdrawal

-The IRS lists seven situations that may qualify for 401(k) hardship withdrawals:
+The IRS lists seven situations that may qualify for a 401(k) hardship withdrawal.

 • Non-mortgage payment costs when you’re buying a home that you’ll use as your principal residence